 At the start of your tenancy, you pay a deposit (Kaution) to cover for any damages you might cause during your stay in the rental property.
 In order to prevent the landlord from pulling a fast one by blaming existing damages on your stay, you should schedule a walk-through with the landlord.

 During this walk-through, you inspect the place for any scratches, damage, stains and any form of wear and tear that might already be there.
 Compile a list of any damages and make sure you take pictures.
-Make sure you get the landlord to sign the document and share the information with them as well.
+Make sure the landlord signs the document with all the information in it.

-Should you get the feeling your landlord is not acting with fair means, you're lucky to find the Mietschutzverein (tenants' protection association), which stands by you with its expertise and expert knowledge for your tenancy rights in Germany.
+Should you get the feeling your landlord is not acting with fair means, you better find the Mietschutzverein (tenants' protection association), which stands by you with its expertise and expert knowledge of your tenancy rights in Germany.

 Now, do you suspect that your tenancy agreement contains some odd clauses?
-Then you might want to check with the tenancy protection association.
-With their skilled sense of judgment, they can quickly spot any oddities in your tenancy agreement.
+That’s one of the reasons you might want to reach out to the tenancy protection association.
+With their skilled sense of judgement, they can quickly spot any oddities in your tenancy agreement.